machnic/template_juce_cmake_vscode/README.md

 Open `juce_cmake_vscode_example.code-workspace` with Visual Studio Code.
 If recommended extensions are not fully installed, notification to install them will come up.

 #### Build

 If CMake Tools is correctly installed, you will be asked which CMake Kits(compiler) you want to use.

-In macOS, choose `Clang x.x.x` which point to `/usr/bin/clang++` (clang provided by xcode. of course you can choose other compilers if you have).
+In macOS, choose `Clang x.x.x` which point to `/usr/bin/clang++` (clang provided by xcode.
+Of course, you can choose other compilers if you have).

 In Windows, choose `Visual Studio Community 2019 Release - amd64`, you will have choices of architectures(like amd64/x86-amd64).